Chistmas Markets - Christkindli or Weihnachts

 Whats the difference?

-Advent begins this weekend and so do the markets.
+Advent is here.
 The shops are decorated.
-Christmas ads in newspapers, posters in shopping malls and signs at the entrances to the villages advertise Christkindli -, Weihnachts-, Santa or Advents- markets.
+Christmas ads in newspapers, posters in shopping malls, and signs at the entrances to the villages advertise Christkindli -, Weihnachts-, Santa or Advents- markets.

 A Swiss said if the event takes place one day it’s a market.
 My research shows almost all of the markets last at least two days.
 Someone pointed out in Austria they use the term Christkindli and in Germany, Christmas market.
 I checked the events calendar from Germany and Austria and sorry, that theory doesn’t hold Gluhwein.
 The names are interchangeable.